imixs/imixs-workflow/src/site/markdown/engine/setupservice.md

 	MODEL_DEFAULT_DATA=my-model.bpmn

+## Default Instance Data

+The SetupService can also be used to import any xml entity data stream.
+This mode can be used to import data like configuration data.

+The data file need to be a valid XML file.
+The configuration is controlled by the imixs.property variable 'model.default.data'

+	model.default.data=my-model.bpmn, my-data.xml

 ## Lucene Index
 During the initialization, the Lucene index will be verified and initialized if it does not exist.